Vurv78/LuaPro/README.md

 	end
 until true
 ```
-__This is actively unit tested to ensure it will deobsfuscate properly [see here](test/cases/readme.lua)__
+__This is actively unit tested to ensure it will deobfuscate properly [see here](test/cases/readme.lua)__

 ## Features
-* It's written in pure, optimized lua (best with luajit) 🌔
+* It's written in pure, optimized lua (parses ~1.7m lines in a second) 🌔
 * Formatting Lua 5.1 / LuaJIT code with proper indentation, spacing.
-* `Deobsfuscate` mode on top of formatting to reveal complex literals (and will later optimize away garbage code).
+* `Deobfuscate` mode on top of formatting to reveal complex literals (and will later optimize away garbage code).
 * Supports 5.1, 5.2, 5.3 and LuaJIT (5.4 not tested)*

-\* Note you will need to provide your own bit library polyfills for lua 5.3 or 5.1.
-(5.2 and jit are fine)
+\* Note you will need to provide your own bit library polyfills for versions other than 5.2 and luajit